 You may find some day-to-day tasks challenging, see the world differently, or need help communicating.
 You may have read some information about autism that you can identify with.
 Or perhaps you have a friend or loved one who displays traits associated with autism, and you want to support them.
 This is where the adult ASD assessment comes in.

 For many, a diagnosis of autism can be affirming.
 It can unlock access to further support for you and your family.
 During an adult ASD assessment, we uncover the behaviours and symptoms you experience daily to reach a conclusive diagnosis.

-You can book a self-pay assessment by contacting Wellbeing and booking an appointment with one of our clinicians.
-Adult ASD assessments are multi-disciplinary and will therefore have therapists and ASD Consultants present.
-We are not currently commissioned to provide NHS Adult ASD assessments but are looking to offer this in the future.
+Adult ASD assessments are multi-disciplinary and will include therapists and ASD Consultants.
+You can book a self-pay assessment by contacting Provide Wellbeing and booking an appointment with one of our clinicians.
+We understand you may need to take time off work, so we try to be flexible.
+However, we are not commissioned to provide NHS Adult ASD assessments at present.

 This price is inclusive of VAT.
-The adult ASD assessment fee includes a multi-disciplinary diagnostic assessment with a paediatrician and therapists, and includes a comprehensive written report with detailed findings and support recommendations.
+The adult ASD assessment fee includes a multi-disciplinary diagnostic assessment with a Neurodevelopmental Consultant and therapists, and includes a comprehensive written report with detailed findings and support recommendations.

 For full details of our refund and cancellation policy, please visit our Pricing & Payment Terms.